Tokjiim/Tokjiim/README.md

 # Hi!
-Welcome to my profile; find out a little about me:
+Welcome to my profile, find out a little about me:

 ##    - Hobbies:
 ###   - ♟ Chess Player;